 If you’re looking for more fish recipes, please check my 10 Salmon Recipes You Need to Make for Dinner.
 All salmon recipes on this list can be replaced for trout.

 I always buy salmon because I love this fish.
 Here in Canada, salmon is pretty popular.
 We can find it easily in absolutely every grocery store.
-But the last time my husband went to the store by himself, he bought a rainbow trout fillet.
+But the last time my husband went to the store by himself, he bought a rainbow trout fillet instead of salmon for my Spicy Salmon Sweet Potato Skillet.
 I liked it because it’s always good to change things up a little bit.
 If you enjoy salmon like me, you will love this fish too since it tastes similar, although trout tends to be a little stronger in flavor.

 I made this Garlic Butter Trout in foil last Sunday.
 I was really tired and wasn’t in a mood to cook a complicated meal and clean up all the mess later.
 For this reason, I decided to bake the trout in foil, making cleanup a breeze!